kumar-shridhar/SIKeD/README.md

-# SIKeD
+# SIKeD: Self-guided Iterative Knowledge Distillation for mathematical reasoning

-SIKeD: Self-guided Iterative Knowledge Distillation for mathematical reasoning
+This repository will be updated soon with the code from the paper: **SIKeD: Self-guided Iterative Knowledge Distillation for mathematical reasoning**